madeintandem/row_boat/README.md

     else
-      nil # return nil to skip a row end end
+      nil # return nil to skip a row end
+    # we could also remove some attributes or do any
+    # other kind of work we want with the given row.
+  end

   #optional
   def options
     {
+      # These are additional configurations that
+      # are generally passed through to SmarterCSV
+      # and activerecord-import
       validate: false, # this defaults to `true`
       wrap_in_transaction: false # this defaults to `true` }